Benchwise/benchwise/docs/docs/guides/metrics.md

 predictions = ["The capital of France is Paris"] references = ["Paris"] context = ["France is a country in Europe with Paris as its capital"]

+# Checks if predictions contain factually correct information, even with different wording.
+More lenient than exact match accuracy.

 result = factual_correctness(predictions, references, context)
 print(f"Correctness: {result['correctness']:.3f}")